pactus-project/pactus.org/docs/run/how-to-cli.md

 ## Find your way

-In this document we tried to explain a simple way to run a validator in Zarb network. you may do it in a different way.
+In this document we tried to explain a simple way to run a validator in Pactus network. you may do it in a different way.
 Find your way of deployment.
 But never forget that security first!

 Good luck 🍀